 Higher education institutions interested in co-operation with University of Tartu in the framework of Erasmus+ programme (within EU and EEA countries) are welcome to contact directly the respective academic unit at UT.

-Erasmus+ programme is for the first time open to non EU countries through the Erasmus + International Credit Mobility.Partner Countries are:
+Erasmus+ programme is now open to non-EU partner countries through Erasmus + International Credit Mobility (ICM) programme.Partner Countries are:

-Non EU countries.
-More detailed list of partner countries is available in the Erasmus+ guide pp. 24-25.
+Non-EU countries.
+More detailed list of partner countries is available in the Erasmus+ ICM guide pp 11.

 Within the framework of international cooperation agreements UT organises student and academic exchange with partner universities.
 Such co-operation involves all the university’s faculties and units.